RYUKxAYU/RYUKxAYU/README.md

 - 👋 Hi, I’m @RYUKxAYU
 - 👀 I’m interested in ...
-Learning hacking
+Learning about AI,ML models(specially LLMs and NN)
 - 🌱 I’m currently learning ...
-Data analysis
+Data analysis and ML
 - 💞️ I’m looking to collaborate on ...
-How to become a hacker
+How to become a LLM devloper and AI engineer
 - 📫 How to reach me ...
 Just by message me on my gmail # sqthegod18@gmail.com

 <!---